 The How-To Synopsis

 And I'm talking uploading this .DOC file directly to KDP with no compression required, either.
-After it's converted, you can then preview it in Amazon's online Previewer, to see what it should look like on different devices.
+After it's converted, you can then examine it in Amazon's online Previewer, to see how it should behave, and look like, on different devices.

 The details below will show you how to use minimal effort to prep your file so that Amazon's conversion process will churn out a compatible Kindle ebook with minimal further tweaks required on your part.

 There is one thing lacking from my method, however.
 And that is being able to set the point where your Kindle's 'go to beginning' menu option will take the reader upon selection.
 With my method, that point will tend to be whatever page of your ebook immediately follows the cover on newer Kindle devices (such as your title page, perhaps), and maybe the beginning of your first chapter on older Kindles and Kindle apps.
 But to me personally that doesn't seem like such a big deal.
 Especially compared to the astonishing amount of extra trouble you may have to go to in order to reliably set that point elsewhere, in any fashion whatsoever.
 Seriously.
 It can be like training to be a NASA administrator or something.
 Just to set the recommended starting point for reading your ebook.
 This bug has been present in Amazon's infrastructure for at least three years now, as of 2016.

 In past years you often had to prepare two separate covers: one large color cover for the Amazon store's presentation of your book, and a smaller version for inside your book.
 Now, just the large store cover is required.